 In Fiscal Year 2022, \$25 million was added to the amount of bonds which may be issued by the University under the UCONN 2000 program for deferred maintenance projects on the UConn Health campus.
-As of Fiscal Year-end 2022, substantially all of the funds for UConn Health have been allocated.
+In Fiscal Year 2023, \$40 million in State General Obligation Bonds was authorized for deferred maintenance, and infrastructure improvements and in fiscal 2024, another \$43 million has been legislatively approved for deferred maintenance, infrastructure improvements, and equipment.